Kevin Siembieda: Career

 Siembieda wrote the RPG Rifts (1990) as a trade paperback in a two-column format which he laid out by hand.
 He supported Wujcik in founding his own company, Phage Press.
 In 1992, Siembieda sued Wizards of the Coast over its first RPG book, The Primal Order; GAMA president Mike Pondsmith helped the parties reach a compromise in March 1993.
-Siembieda also disagreed with White Wolf magazine and GDW over their magazines' coverage of Palladium games.
-He demanded that websites devoted to Rifts and Palladium be taken down, claiming that they violated his intellectual property, but softened his stance in 2004.
-Siembieda fired Bill Coffin due to editorial differences and discontent with the Rifts Coalition Wars, which Siembieda and Coffin co-authored.
-On April 19, 2006 he announced that Palladium Books was on the verge of bankruptcy, which he blamed on a former employee who was convicted of embezzlement.
-Siembieda filed a lawsuit on May 7, 2010 against Trion Worlds for its MMORPG Rift: Planes of Telara, and a settlement was reached in October 2010.
+Siembieda also disagreed with White Wolf magazine and GDW over the coverage in their magazines regarding Palladium games.
+He demanded that websites devoted to Rifts and Palladium be taken down, believing that they violated his intellectual property, but eventually softened his stance in 2004.
+Siembieda fired Bill Coffin over editorial differences and dissatisfaction with the Rifts Coalition Wars that Siembieda and Coffin co-authored.
+He announced on April 19, 2006, that Palladium Books was approaching bankruptcy, due to a former employee who had embezzled from the company.
+Siembieda filed a lawsuit on May 7, 2010, against Trion Worlds for its MMORPG Rift: Planes of Telara, and a settlement was reached in October 2010.
 Role-playing games Siembieda has created include Palladium Fantasy Role-Playing Game (1983), Heroes Unlimited (1984), Robotech (1986), and Rifts (1990).

-He is also an artist, known for occasionally illustrating Palladium Books products.
+He is also an artist, and has occasionally illustrated Palladium Books products.
 Siembieda contributed art and cartography to several early Judges Guild products for the Dungeons & Dragons, RuneQuest and Traveller lines.

-Siembieda's Robotech RPG Tactics Kickstarter is one of the largest failures in tabletop Kickstarter history.
-The project failed to deliver on its goals and raised over $1.4M.
-Despite not making its goal and unable to deliver Wave 2, Palladium did not refund money given to the project.
+In 2015, he was inducted into the Origins Hall of Fame.